Mgbams/palmsRoyal/README.md

 You can also visit this below site for more settings of your slick carousel [slick carousel](https://www.npmjs.com/package/slick-carousel)

+**NOTE** when you're extending a master template and using slick, you only need define the html part of your slick on the child page and jquery script part should be defined on the parent.
+You can see fifth block in room-details.blade.php and see how it is used in room-navigation-menu.blade.php which is the parent layout.

 ## Installing jquery to your project

 ```bash